 IDLE state.
 For example, if a chip card is inserted, a cancel call will not change the state until the card is removed.

 IDLE, a payment is in progress.
 If you exit the payment flow by tapping the four corners of the screen, the payment will be voided and will not appear in the transactions list.

 If the POS and Clover device are not connected, a

 The Clover device is not connected response is returned.
 This can occur for a number of different reasons depending on the type of connection being used:

-- The pay display app is not running on the device or running in the background after being exited manually
+- Pay Display app is not running on the device or running in the background after being exited manually

-- The USB cable is not connected (USB Pay Display)
+- USB cable is not connected (USB Pay Display)